Profile Photo

 My grandmother introduced me to travel — across the country by train at 12 years old, two months in Europe plus North Africa when I was 18 years old, as well as many solo and group trips beyond.

-The Creative Opportunity that is before me now is presented by decades-long collections of yarns, fabrics, ethnic beads, shells and treasured tchotchkes.
-Now I’m experiencing the joy of combining them into jewelry using techniques from textile arts, beading and metal smithing.
-This and much of my art has been influenced by my travels over 70 years.
+A recent Creative Opportunity was presented by decades-long collections of yarns, fabrics, ethnic beads, shells and treasured tchotchkes.
+That work combined them into jewelry using techniques from textile arts, beading and metal smithing.

 As I look back I see how influenced I’ve been by family, including my father’s engineering!
 Yes, figuring out how to carry out my creative visions often takes a bit of engineering!